 A student must submit a graduation application whether or not they plan to participate in the commencement ceremony.
-Suggested application dates for graduation are November 1 for Spring Semester, March 1 for Summer Session, or May 1 for Fall Semester.
-Applications filed after the suggested dates will be accepted.
-However, early filing enables the Registrar's Office to evaluate a student's transcript and determine any course deficiencies in the program of study prior to the student's final term of enrollment.
+Students are encouraged to submit their graduation applications by November 1 for Spring Semester, March 1 for Summer Session, or May 1 for Fall Semester.
+Applications are accepted through the Friday prior to the last week of the term.
+Early filing enables the Registrar's Office to evaluate a student's transcript and determine any course deficiencies in the program of study prior to the student's final term of enrollment.
 A diploma will not be issued if a student has not fulfilled all financial obligations to the college.